Patrickhshs/Patrickhshs.github.io/contents/home.md

 - **B.S., with Honors in Computer Science**, New York University Shanghai, 2021–2025

 #### Research Interests
-Reinforcement Learning, LLMs,and Mean Field Gamme
+Reinforcement Learning, LLMs,and game theory.